Fiann Paul

 Fiann Paul (born Paweł Pietrzak; 15 August 1980) is a Polish-Icelandic explorer known for his exploits in ocean rowing.

 Paul is the fastest ocean rower (2016) and the most record-breaking ocean rower (2017).
 In 2019, he led the first human-powered transit (by rowing) across the Drake Passage, and the first human-powered expedition on the Southern Ocean.
 As of 2020, he is the first and only person to achieve the Ocean Explorers Grand Slam, performing open-water crossings on each of the five oceans using human-powered vessels.
+He holds overall speed records for rowing the Atlantic, Indian, Pacific and Arctic Oceans.

 Early life and education

 Fiann Paul was born Paweł Pietrzak on 15 August 1980 in Warsaw, Poland.
 In the mid-2000s, he moved from his native Poland to Iceland and became an Icelandic citizen, changing his name to Fiann Paul.
 He currently lives in Reykjavík.

 In 2021, Paul completed training to become a Jungian Analyst at the C.G.
 Jung institute in Zürich.
 His main focus is the psychology of ultra endurance performance and the psychological dynamics within the psyche of explorers and endurance athletes.